universalsafetyformat/usf_website/content/en/tools/SafetyModeler/_index.md

 ## Views in SafetyModeler

-The USF editor consists of several views showing different aspects of a USF model.
+The editor consists of several views showing different aspects of a USF model.
 Most views can be accessed from the editor’s *dashboard*.
 The *Block Diagrams* and *Type Diagrams* show graphical aspects of the USF model.
 The *Properties* view and *Stereotype and Parameters* view show non-graphical properties of model elements.

 ![Views in SafetyModeler](editor_views.png "Views in SafetyModeler")